ConorFee/MusicVisuals/README.md

 C22414306 :
 A proud achievement for this project is to integrate a successful real-time audio processing with dynamic visual rendering, creating a visually captivating and responsive music visualiser.
 Through this work, I learned how to synchronize audio data with graphical elements, improving my skills in both audio manipulation and creative coding with the Minim and Processing libraries.

+C22517166 :
+This assignment has significantly enhanced my Java programming skills, particularly in multimedia processing and 3D graphics.
+By working with libraries like Minim and Processing, I've gained experience in audio analysis, real-time visualization, and dynamic user interfaces.
+This has really helped my understanding of object-oriented programming and improved my ability to create complex, interactive applications.

 C22493266 :
 My proudest feature in my visualiser is the smoking cow, I created it entirely by myself at the end when i had created everything else.
 It is an accumulation of all the knowledge and techniques I had learned from researching and experimentation.